 If the surrounding area shows signs of water runoff, such as old streams or river beds, or if you are in a valley surrounded by mountains close to a flowing creek, gold could have been washed down from higher up.

-Gold commonly occurs in veins of quartz rock or placer stream gravel, but given that quartz is the most plentiful mineral on the Earth’s surface, this doesn’t say much.
+Gold commonly occurs in quartz rock or placer stream gravel veins, but given that quartz is the most plentiful mineral on the Earth’s surface, this doesn’t say much.

 It is found in all three basic rock types: igneous, metamorphic, and sedimentary.
-Quartz is distributed everywhere – in valleys, rivers, and streams and on hillsides and mountain tops.
+Quartz is distributed everywhere – in valleys, rivers, streams, hillsides, and mountaintops.

-It helps to know the regions in your country in which gold has already been found to narrow down the number of areas in which to search.
+It helps to know the regions in your country where gold has already been found to narrow down the number of areas to search.
 The geology of the site is important too.

 One place in which gold occurs may differ geologically from another in which it also occurs.
 It is not the composition of the rock so much as the geological processes that took place there that determine whether there are gold deposits.

-Rocks that are lighter in color than the surrounding rock, and look out of place can indicate gold.
-The discoloration is caused by acidic minerals in gold-bearing rock that wash out and bleach those nearby.
+Rocks that are lighter in color than the surrounding rock and look out of place can indicate gold.
+Acidic minerals cause discoloration in gold-bearing rock that washes out and bleaches those nearby.
 You should also look for chunks of quartz and quartz pebbles or veins in the area.

 Quartz is usually white but can also be clear.
-It can be white with rusty, reddish markings when stained by iron oxides.
+When stained by iron oxides, it can be white with rusty, reddish markings.
 Veins of quartz are generally clearly visible in cliffs and rock faces.
 Water can wash gold particles from these places into nearby streams and rivers.

-Black sand is associated with the presence of gold but doesn’t guarantee it.
-It is very heavy and contains a lot of heavy metals and minerals.
-The presence of rock fractures is key because they allow mineral solutions to flow around and react with the rock.
+Black sand is associated with gold but doesn’t guarantee it.
+It is cumbersome and contains a lot of heavy metals and minerals.
+Rock fractures are critical because they allow mineral solutions to flow and react with the rock.

 8 Tips On Finding Gemstones In Nature (Rivers & Creeks)